Personal Collections

 Episode 6King Kong Theory by Virginie Despentes, chosen by Carmen Van Pamel

-The episodes can be listened to below.
-They can also be found on Spotify and at the listening station installed at Madame ETH.
+The episodes can be listened to below and can also be found on Spotify

 On the 10th of May, an incident occurred near Madame ETH’s kiosk, admittedly deliberate.
 In preparation for a short series of conversations for Women Writing Architecture called ‘A Book I Love’, a small group sat on a sofa to talk about Nan Shepherd’s book ‘The Living Mountain’, and to reflect on how it could be a book about architecture.